 In general, BlueHost has gained a lot of reputation due to the company’s appealing reputation for usability and affordability, which works well for both web professionals and amateurs.
 Surprisingly, it includes some bells and whistles like marketing credits, free domains, unlimited emails – just to name a few.

 But, just as many other popular choices in other fields aside from web hosting, this common option does not translate to being the best when evaluating quality.
-Let’s take a look behind the scene and see if BlueHost excels in quality.
+Let’s take a look behind the scenes and see if BlueHost excels in quality.

 To get started, let’s have a look at the hosting company itself.

 Bluehost is founded in 1996 by Danny Ashworth and Matt Heaton in Provo, Utah.
 And, over the years worked its way up with about 750 employees to be one of the most popular and affordable shared hosting services out there today.
 This company now powers over 2 million websites globally.